Derrick Evans (politician)

-Jonathan Derrick Evans (born April 2, 1985) is an American politician and convicted felon.
-He served as a member of the West Virginia House of Delegates for the 19th district from December 1, 2020, to January 9, 2021.
-Evans participated in the 2021 United States Capitol attack, an action for which he was criminally charged.
-He was arrested on January 8, 2021, and resigned from the House of Delegates the next day.
-On March 18, 2022, he pleaded guilty to a felony charge of civil disorder and was sentenced to 90 days in prison in June 2022.
+Jonathan Derrick Evans (born April 2, 1985) is an American politician and convicted felon who served as a member of the West Virginia House of Delegates for the 19th district from December 1, 2020, to January 9, 2021.
+He was an unsuccessful candidate for election to West Virginia's 1st congressional district in 2024.

+Evans participated in the January 6 attack against the U.S. Capitol.
+He was arrested two days after the attack and resigned from the House of Delegates the next day.
+In 2022, he pleaded guilty to a felony charge of civil disorder and was sentenced to 90 days in prison.
+He was pardoned by President Donald Trump on January 20, 2025, along with nearly every other participant in the Capitol attack.

 Early life and education

 Evans is a native of Prichard, West Virginia.
 After attending Marshall University for one year, he earned a bachelor's degree from West Liberty University.

 Career

 Early career

 Evans worked as a high school teacher and football coach in Wayne County, coaching football at Tolsia High School from 2013 to 2017.
 In January 2017, he was hired to be an assistant quarterback coach for the Virginia Tech Hokies football team.